 Raiatea - the only wreck dive of Society Islands

 Ra'iatea is Society Islands' wild and untamed island, which is forgotten by most tourists.
 There are no real beaches, but a pretty raw nature and proud locals who live in respect for tradition.
-You can dive on the wreck.
-Inside the wreck there is an air pocket at 25 meters depth, where you can take off the mask and enjoy the smell!
+It has an awesome wreck you can dive - Inside the wreck there is an air pocket at 25 meters depth, where you can take off the mask and enjoy the smell!

 Bora Bora - seductive luxury

-Bora Bora is a good place to end your holiday in style: The island seduces you to stay a little bit too extravagant, shop a little bit too luxurious and dine a little bit too fine - and you will probably enjoy spending your money here at one of the most beautiful islands in the world.
-Bora Bora is an atoll surrounded by coral reefs and with small uninhabited bounty islands within the reef.
-Water within the reef is crystal clear and from the surface, you have unobstructed view to the rays and barracudas swimming many feet below you.
-If you want to go out and get rough, climb Mount Pahia in the middle of the island.
-It is a beautiful but tough trek that makes you proud when you finally enjoy the view from the top.
+Bora Bora is a good place to end your holiday in style: The island entices you to stay a little bit too extravagant, shop a little bit too luxurious and dine a little bit too fine – It’ll be costly, but you will probably enjoy spending your money here, at one of the undeniably most beautiful islands in the world.
+It offers crystal clear waters, diving with rays and barracudas, and trekking Mount Pahia in the middle of the island.

 Maupiti - the unknown paradise

-Maupiti is like a mini version of Bora Bora, the island as it was 40 years ago.
+Maupiti is like a mini version of Bora Bora, the way it island was 40 years ago.
 There are no resorts, few restaurants and no ATM's.
-Maupiti is a paradise without the glaze, and it will for sure fulfill all your fantasies about the beaches of a deserted tropical island.
+Maupiti is a paradise without the glaze, and it will for sure fulfil your fancies about the beaches of a deserted tropical island.
 Here you can live off coconuts from the perfect sandy beaches and harpooned exotic fish from the turquoise lagoons, where you snorkel in what seems like a natural aquarium.
-Maupiti is still an unknown paradise on earth, primarily due to its remoteness.
-That's your chance to fully enjoy this wonderful tropical paradise.